isomerpages/mse-zerowaste/_recycle/what-to-recycle.md

     <area target="" alt="Can i recycle plastic?" title="Can i recycle plastic?" href="#plastic" coords="594,335,410,0" shape="rect">
     <area target="" alt="Can i recycle metal?" title="Can i recycle glass?" href="#glass" coords="800,335,614,0" shape="rect">
 </map>
-<caption>The label on the blue recycling bins will be redesigned to make information clearer on what can and cannot be deposited in the bins.
-The replacement of the labels is expected to be completed by mid-2020.</caption>
+<caption>The label on the blue recycling bins has been redesigned to make information clearer on what can and cannot be deposited in the bins.</caption>

 ### Paper